-Carolina Friends of the Foreign Service (CFFS) has been in existence for more than 45 years.
-We have 150 members, mainly, but not exclusively, who live in the Triangle Area: Chapel Hill, Durham and Raleigh, North Carolina.
-We aim to promote a better understanding of and keep abreast of foreign affairs and related issues.
+Carolina Friends of the Foreign Service (CFFS) has been in existence since 1984.
+We have 150 members, mainly, but not exclusively, who live in the Research Triangle Area: Chapel Hill, Durham and Raleigh, North Carolina.
+We aim to promote a better understanding of and keep abreast of foreign affairs and related international issues.
 We do so through a series of lunch/lectures plus other informative and social gatherings.
 Our membership consists of former U.S. Foreign Service, Civil Service, and military employees.
-In addition, we welcome and attract members from academia, the private sector and non-governmental organizations who have worked abroad as well as others in the area interested in foreign affairs and public diplomacy.
+In addition, we welcome and attract members from academia, the private sector and non-governmental organizations who have worked abroad as well as others. in the area interested in foreign affairs and public diplomacy.
 Thus, the name "Carolina Friends of the Foreign Service".
+A brief history and information on our activities can be found at https://carolinafriendsforeignservice.blogspot.com/.